Google Founders' Award

 The Google Founders' Award was a special award for entrepreneurial achievement awarded to groups at Google Inc.

 The awards are given in the form of stock grants, and the program was initiated in 2004 by Google founders Sergey Brin and Lawrence E. Page to reward groups.

+Winners of this award have primairly been the internal teams behind impactful applications deveoped by Google.
+The teams behind certain applications that have won this award were Google Chrome, Gmail, and Google Maps as just to name a few.